rgadon107/Zapier/wiki.md

 On hover, a popup will open that identifies you as an individual account holder and a member of the club's organization account.

-## Navigate to the Zapier Tables landing page from within Zapier
+## Open the Zapier Tables landing page from the Zapier navigation menu

-Once you are logged in to club's Zapier account, move your curser to the left side of the screen to open the navigation panel.
+Once you are logged in to the club's Zapier account, move your curser to the left side of the screen to open the navigation panel.

 ![Open the Zapier Tables landing page from Zapier navigation](gifs/Opening_the_Tables_landing_page_from_Zapier_nav.gif)

 Move the cursor over the left sidebar and expose the navigation menu.
 Select the Tables nav item to open the Tables landing page.

+### Zapier Tables landing page

+### Change the display order of Zapier Tables

+### Open a Zapier Table

+### Navigating between an open Zapier Table and the Tables landing page

+### Table and Record view within a Zapier Table

+### Search within a Zapier Table

+### Add a row within a Zapier Table

+### Edit a new or existing row within a Zapier Table

+### Delete a row within a Zapier Table

+### Sort Table columns alphabetically

+### Filter columns within a Zapier Table

+### Save a filter as a custom view

+### Access a saved custom view

+### Show / Hide columns within a Zapier Table

+### Counting Table rows

+### Sum a count in a Table column

+### Viewing ( reading ) data from a Zapier Table